ecmpfrr/resisting-bmv2/README.md

 Check again S1 Registers: inside the `run` folder, run `./Sh-Regs-all.sh`

-All ports were excluded in forwarding registers, except the port P6
+All ports were excluded into the forwarding registers, except the port P6.

 <img src="/figs/fig13.JPG" alt="fwd=6p">

-we see just one ECMP link active
+we saw just one ECMP link active in the maximum number of links.

 <img src="/figs/fig14.JPG" alt="onelink">

-All ports were excluded in FRR registers, except the port P6
+All ports were excluded in FRR registers, except the port P6.

 <img src="/figs/fig15.JPG" alt="frr=6">

-No packet loss
+we didn't see packet loss in the ping result.

 <img src="/figs/fig16.JPG" alt="no pkt loss">